Title IV Student Withdrawal Policy: Undergraduate Students

 - The student's last date of attendance

-When a recipient of Title IV grant(s) and/or loan(s) withdraws from NYIT during a payment period in which he/she began attendance, the college must determine the amount of the grant and/or loan assistance earned by the student as of his/her withdrawal date.
-This policy establishes steps that NYIT must take to ensure compliance with federal regulations.
+When a recipient of Title IV grant(s) and/or loan(s) withdraws from New York Institute of Technology during a payment period in which they began attendance, the university must determine the amount of the grant and/or loan assistance earned by the student as of their withdrawal date.
+This policy establishes steps that the university must take to ensure compliance with federal regulations.

-NYIT must always return any unearned Title IV funds that it is responsible for within 45 days of the date NYIT determined the student withdrew and offer any post-withdrawal disbursement of loan funds within 30 days of that date.
+New York Institute of Technology must always return any unearned Title IV funds that it is responsible for within 45 days of the date the university determined the student withdrew, and must offer any post-withdrawal disbursement of loan funds within 30 days of that date.

 Official Notification Provided

-In a case when the student provides official notification of his/her intent to withdraw, NYIT will use the date of notification as follows:
+In a case when the student provides official notification of their intent to withdraw, New York Institute of Technology will use the date of notification as follows:

-- In the event that a student begins NYIT's withdrawal process,* the date the student begins the process is the date of withdrawal.
+- In the event that a student begins the withdrawal process*, the date the student begins the process is the date of withdrawal.

-- In the event that a student sends written notification of intent to withdraw, the date NYIT receives the written notice is the date of withdrawal.
+- In the event that a student sends written notification of intent to withdraw, the date the university receives the written notice is the date of withdrawal.

-- In the event that a student makes an oral notification to the Office of the Registrar, which is NYIT's designated office for beginning the withdrawal process, the date will be documented by this office.
-The date of withdrawal will be recorded as of the date of oral notification, unless there is subsequent written notification, in which case the date that NYIT receives the written notification may be the withdrawal date.
+- In the event that a student makes an oral notification to the Office of the Registrar, which is the university's designated office for beginning the withdrawal process, the date will be documented by this office.
+The date of withdrawal will be recorded as of the date of oral notification, unless there is subsequent written notification, in which case the date that New York Institute of Technology receives the written notification may be the withdrawal date.

 *To begin the withdrawal process, the student contacts the Office of the Registrar to obtain the appropriate withdrawal form.
-If the student both begins the withdrawal process and provides a notification to NYIT, the earlier of the two dates will be used as the withdrawal date.
+If the student both begins the withdrawal process and provides a notification to New York Institute of Technology, the earlier of the two dates will be used as the withdrawal date.

 Official Notification Not Provided

-In a case when the student does not provide official notification of his/her intent to withdraw, NYIT may use the midpoint of the payment period as the date of withdrawal, with the following exception:
+In a case when the student does not provide official notification of their intent to withdraw, New York Institute of Technology may use the midpoint of the payment period as the date of withdrawal, with the following exception:

-- When an official notification was not provided by the student because of circumstances beyond his/her control (i.e., illness, accident, grievous personal loss, or other circumstances), the date of the onset of such circumstances will be serve as the withdrawal date as determined by the Office of the Registrar.
+- When an official notification was not provided by the student because of circumstances beyond their control (i.e., illness, accident, grievous personal loss, or other circumstances), the date of the onset of such circumstances will serve as the withdrawal date as determined by the Office of the Registrar.

 Last Date of Attendance

-NYIT may always use as the withdrawal date the student's last date of attendance at an academic activity reported by a faculty member on a course enrollment roster or final grade sheet.
-Examples of academic activities are exams, tutorials, computer-assisted instruction, academic counseling, turning in class assignments, or attending a study group assigned by the college.
+New York Institute of Technology may always use the withdrawal date as the student's last date of attendance at an academic activity reported by a faculty member on a course enrollment roster or final grade sheet.
+Examples of academic activities are exams, tutorials, computer-assisted instruction, academic counseling, turning in class assignments, or attending a study group assigned by the university.
 The faculty member will maintain documentation of the last date of attendance.

 Date of Official Notification Not Provided

-This is the date that NYIT learns the student has ceased attendance.
-NYIT will perform the Return to Title IV Funds calculation and return any unearned funds no later than 45 days after the end of the payment period.
-For a student who withdraws without providing notification to NYIT, the college must determine the withdrawal date no later than 30 days after the end of the earliest:
+This is the date that New York Institute of Technology learns the student has ceased attendance.
+The university will perform the Return to Title IV funds calculation and return any unearned funds no later than 45 days after the end of the payment period.
+For a student who withdraws without providing notification, the university must determine the withdrawal date no later than 30 days after the end of the earliest: